Mth0/color-quantization/README.md

 # Resume

 I discute about the color quantization problem a try to solve it, approximately, using the GRASP meta-heuristics.
-The .ipynb file has the implementation and some examples of its use.
+The .ipynb file has the implementation in Julia and some examples of its use.
+I implement GRASP in a sequential way, but also in a distributed version.
+It seems the algorithm got really faster and it helped to test it in some larger images.
 The "color quantization" part are more mathematical, so you can skip it if you want.
 At the end I show some results of my implementation.

 # Color quantization